 The LAVC Family Resource Center is the first of its kind on a community college campus.
 Under Marni’s leadership, over $10 million in early childhood workforce grants have been awarded to the FRC.
-Her efforts to use a “cradle to career” model have resulted in multiple state and national awards in recognition of her leadership in creating innovative early childhood workforce programs.
+Her efforts to use a “cradle to career” model have resulted in multiple state and national awards in recognition of her leadership in creating innovative workforce programs.

 Marni has expertise with work and family programs in the corporate world and has done national and international consulting.
 In 1997, she was invited by President Clinton to participate in the Presidential Summit for America’s Futureas well as The White House Conference on Child Care.
 Marni was a presenter at the National Summit: Early Childhood 2010 Innovation for the Next Generation in Washington DC.
 She was invited to present the model of The LAVC Family Resource at a national conference sponsored by the Brazelton Touchpoints Center at Harvard University in 2012.
 Her international consulting work includes visits to early childhood programs in South Korea, Kenya, Cuba, France, Italy, Greece, Mexico and Argentina.

 Ms. Roosevelt received her B.A. in Human Development from the University of California at Santa Cruz and her M.A. in Early Childhood Education from California State University at Sonoma.
 Marni recently received a Fellowship from The Simms/Mann Institute.
-Her research project focuses on the identification of barriers to academic success for community college student-parents with children under three years old.
+Her research project focused on the identification of barriers to academic success for community college student-parents with children under three years old.